PonzaMatteo/notes/golang/src/04-Patterns.md

     return nil
 }
 ```

-This has the real benefit of making the flow of execution and the error handling really trivial, the code is readable and nothing is "unexpected"
+This has the benefit of making the flow of execution and the error handling trivial, the code is readable and nothing is "unexpected".

+As pointed out in the article (Errors are values)[https://blog.golang.org/errors-are-values] this is by far the only pattern we can use.
+Since errors values we can store them and process them later, we can make them part of the "computation".
+We can treat them as we would use any other variable.

+!code(examples/errors/writer.go)

+Another point is that although the definition of the interface is really simple, we can define new "error" data structures that offer more "sophisticated" behaviour, we are not limited to use the one in the standard library.